Big Pigeon - Pottawattamie County, Iowa

 Siegfried Line

-The Roer River dam impoundments appear in the lower right corner of the accompanying map.
-Note the German city of Aachen in the upper-left corner, near the borders with the Netherlands and Belgium.
-The relatively featureless area on the map between the Aachen area and the dams is the part of the Hürtgen Forest, the scene of protracted, bloody and on the whole unsuccessful battles in the Fall of 1944.
+The major Roer River dam impoundments appear in the lower right corner of the accompanying map.
+Note the German city of Aachen in the upper-left corner, near the Netherlands and Belgium borders.
+The relatively featureless area on the map between the Aachen area and the dams is the Hürtgen Forest, the scene of protracted, bloody and on the whole unsuccessful battles between the US First Army and the German forces in the Fall of 1944.

 Downstream from the dams, the Roer River passes through Düren in the upper right corner and then flows northwest to the Maas/Meuse River in the southeastern Netherlands.
 By the end of January 1945, all of the left bank of the Roer downstream from Düren was in Allied hands.